austinsonger/Podcast-Automation-with-Transistor.fm/README.md

 - [X] Automating the Downloading of Supreme Court Cases
 - [X] Automating the Creation of Cover Image for Each Podcast Episode
 - [ ] Automating the Uploading of Cover Image & Audio into their Draft Episode in Transistor.fm
-- [ ] Automating the publishing the episode based on the arugment date
 - [ ] Automating the transcribing of audio

 ## Future To Do